rayalan/binary-adages/content/pages/profile.md

 Hello.
 I'm a [100x software architect](https://www.stxnext.com/blog/software-development-productivity-100x-engineering/) who creates amazing engineering teams that deliver high-quality software, working alongside similarly minded leadership.
 I'm a jack-of-all-trades engineer with decades of software development experience and multi-disciplinary interests that span user experience, information architecture, artificial intelligence[^org] safety[^safety], and military logistics[^perun].

+[^org]: AI algorithms with divergent interests remind me a lot of organizations (e.g. engineering departments) and how individual interests don't always align with the business objective.

+[^safety]: One of my favorite college classes was an algorithm class where the professor challenged us to think "Suppose that your nemesis was designing the input for your algorithm -- what's the worst that he could do?"
+I was (and continue to be) very good at that game, and AI safety has a similar vibe: What's the worst that an intelligent opponent can do with a particular set of restrictions?
+[Robert Miles AI Safety](https://www.youtube.com/c/robertmilesai) is an excellent introduction to such perils.

+[^perun]: [Perun](https://www.youtube.com/@PerunAU) has a fascinating channel on modern military logistics, especially those of the Russian invasion of Ukraine.
+Many of the principles apply to software development as well, fortunately with less catastrophic twists.
+Also, his channel is a fascinating example of counter-intuitive results -- in an era of fancy videos and click bait, he's grown his channel to 100K+ views per video by doing powerpoint presentations with a healthy dose of humor.

 - Analyze plans, objectives, and systems refining and overhauling to be consistent from business goals down to the day-to-day datails in both the short and long term.
 Provide options and trade-offs in both business plans and technical designs.
 - Communicator (technical and non-technical)
 - Initiative.